FOG (Fats, Oils and Grease)

 Protect Your Pipes (and Ours)

-This holiday season, we’re reminding residents to protect their pipes (and ours) by keeping FOG — Fats, Oils and Grease — out of the sewer system.
+We're reminding residents to protect their pipes (and ours) by keeping FOG - Fats, Oils, and Grease - out of the sewer system.

 Here are some steps you can take to protect your pipes and the greater sewer system from FOG: